smury/smury/README.md

 ## 🙋🏻‍♂️ Introducing Myself

 Hello!
 I'm Sean, a research scientist with expertise in physics, maths and data analysis as well as microbiology and microscopy.
-Until Dec 2024, I lead a research group at the Max Planck Institute for Terrestrial Microbiology, where I used my quantitative skills (PhD in Mathematical Physics) to answer questions in bacterial cell biology.
-This involves analysing large datasets (of microscopy images) as well as mathematical and computational modelling and simulations.
+Until Dec 2024, I led a research group at the Max Planck Institute for Terrestrial Microbiology, where I used my quantitative skills (PhD in Mathematical Physics) to answer questions in bacterial cell biology.
+This involved analysing large datasets (of microscopy images) as well as mathematical and computational modelling and simulations.

 I am currently looking for new opportunities in the data science and related spaces.